Shavenbaby: The E6 enhancer

 The E6 enhancer is expressed in the dorsal and quaternary cells of Drosophila embryos, larvae, and in the pupal epidermis.
 The E6 enhancer is one of the five enhancers that contributed to the loss of the larval dorsal trichomes in Drosophila sechellia.
 The molecular mechanism for this loss of expression was resolved by Preger Ben-Noon et al., where sechellia-E6 consecutively accumulated mutations in activator sites for Arrowhead and Pannier and gained a binding site for the repressor Abrupt.
 These mutations contributed to a 46% decrease in total embryonic shavenbaby expression, and affected the pleiotropic expression in the pupal epidermis.

 The Z1.3 enhancer

-The Z1.3 enhancer is a minimalized fragment of the Z enhancer, and drives expression in the embryonic quaternary cells, the larval pharynx and proventriculus, and the pupal epidermis.
+The Z1.3 enhancer is a minimized fragment of the Z enhancer, and drives expression in the embryonic quaternary cells, the larval pharynx and proventriculus, and the pupal epidermis.
 The Z1.3 enhancer contributed to an estimated 28% loss of total embryonic expression in Drosophila sechellia.
 However, unlike in E6, the mutations that affected the embryonic pattern of Z1.3 had no effect on its pleiotropic pupal epidermis expression.
-Preger Ben-Noon et al. further dissected the Z1.3 enhancer and were able to minimalize the pleiotropic activity into two separate enhancers: Z0.3 and Z1.3R.
+Preger Ben-Noon et al. further dissected the Z1.3 enhancer and were able to minimize the pleiotropic activity into two separate enhancers: Z0.3 and Z1.3R.